alexanikiev/Azure-PixelStreamingCopilot-Sample/README.md

 ## Installing

-After you've cloned or downloaded the repository, please review Copilot related customizations done on top of [this](https://uepixelbackend.blob.core.windows.net/publicblobs/WebServers_Marketplace_4.27.3.zip) default Azure Unreal Pixel Streaming Customization Package [here]() marked with `Customization` keyword in the code.
+After you've cloned or downloaded the repository, please review Copilot related customizations done on top of [this](https://uepixelbackend.blob.core.windows.net/publicblobs/WebServers_Marketplace_4.27.3.zip) default Azure Unreal Pixel Streaming Customization Package [here](https://github.com/alexanikiev/Azure-PixelStreamingCopilot-Sample/tree/main/uepixelbackend/SignallingWebServer) marked with `Customization` keyword in the code.
 Please note that the pre-packaged customized Unreal Engine ThirdPerson Template Project file is stored with Git LFS and can be downloaded from [here]().

-Then according to customization instructions [here](https://github.com/alexanikiev/Azure-PixelStreamingCopilot-Sample/blob/main/uepixelbackend/README.txt), please optionally re-package app zip archive to accomodate for more customizations of your choice and upload the resulting zip archive into Azure Blob Storage container.
+Then according to the customization instructions [here](https://github.com/alexanikiev/Azure-PixelStreamingCopilot-Sample/blob/main/uepixelbackend/README.txt), please optionally re-package app zip archive to accomodate for more customizations of your choice and upload the resulting zip archive into Azure Blob Storage container.
 In essence, customizations to Azure Unreal Pixel Streaming can be done in Unreal Engine app itself using Blueprints, web browser User Interface written using JavaScript & HTML and/or web servers (MatchMaking Server and Signalling WebRTC Server (Cirrus)) written in NodeJS.
 All these customizations are packages into Unreal Engine app package for convenience.
 Please note that if you made customizations to the web browser User Interface or NodeJS web servers, it is important to check `I have made custom modifications to the Matchmaker and Signalling web servers` checkbox when deploying Azure Unreal Pixel Streaming Marketplace item and supply your customizations in the `Source` folder in the respective package zip archive.

 Please learn more about Unreal Engine Pixel Streaming in general [here](https://docs.unrealengine.com/5.3/en-US/pixel-streaming-in-unreal-engine/).
 When it comes to customizing Unreal Pixel Streaming User Interface, [this](https://docs.unrealengine.com/5.3/en-US/customizing-the-player-web-page-in-unreal-engine/) article lays an important foundation for understanding how to do it.
 Please note that Azure Unreal Pixel Streaming Marketplace item is compatible with Unreal Engine 4.x/5.x apps and leverages monolitic JavaScript files approach as described in `Changes from Previous Versions` section.
 Namely, we mean `app.js` and `webrtcplayer.js` files.
 Please do not confuse it with the new way of customizing User Interface using Frontend project available on GitHub [here](https://github.com/EpicGames/PixelStreamingInfrastructure/tree/master/Frontend).